-WELLNESS SERVICES WE PROVIDE FOR
+WELLNESS SERVICES WE Offer Exotic Pets

 Exotic pets are for the most part prey animals.
 This means that it is their instinctual nature to regard any type of restraint, handling, or examination as a threat to their lives.
 The fear response can trigger aggression as they desire nothing more than to escape to safety, can cause them to injure themselves, and can even affect certain diagnostics.
 Bloodwork, radiographs, ultrasounds, and CT results are directly affected by the compliance of the patient.